 Undergraduate tuition fees

-Undergraduates can apply for a student loan for your tuition fees and living costs if:
+Undergraduate students can apply for a student loan to cover their tuition fees and living expenses if:

 - You have not already completed a course at the same level (for example another BA degree)